zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/flavors/ITPro/_index.md

 - Edit the [azuredeploy.parameters.json](https://github.com/microsoft/azure_arc/blob/arcbox_flavors/azure_jumpstart_arcbox/ARM/azuredeploy.parameters.json) ARM template parameters file and supply some values for your environment.

-  - *sshRSAPublicKey* - Your SSH public key
+  - _`sshRSAPublicKey`_ - Your SSH public key
-  - *spnClientId* - Your Azure service principal id
+  - _`spnClientId`_ - Your Azure service principal id
-  - *spnClientSecret* - Your Azure service principal secret
+  - _`spnClientSecret`_ - Your Azure service principal secret
-  - *spnTenantId* - Your Azure tenant id
+  - _`spnTenantId`_ - Your Azure tenant id
-  - *windowsAdminUsername* - Client Windows VM Administrator name
+  - _`windowsAdminUsername`_ - Client Windows VM Administrator name
-  - *windowsAdminPassword* - Client Windows VM Password.
+  - _`windowsAdminPassword`_ - Client Windows VM Password.
 Password must have 3 of the following: 1 lower case character, 1 upper case character, 1 number, and 1 special character.
 The value must be between 12 and 123 characters long.
-  - *myIpAddress* - Your local IP address.
-This is used to allow remote RDP and SSH connections to the Client Windows VM and K3s Rancher VM.
+  - _`myIpAddress`_ - Your local IP address.
+This is used to allow remote RDP connections to the Client Windows VM.
-  - *logAnalyticsWorkspaceName* - Unique name for the ArcBox log analytics workspace
+  - _`logAnalyticsWorkspaceName`_ - Unique name for the ArcBox log analytics workspace
-  - *flavor* - Use the value "ITPro" to specify that you want to deploy ArcBox for IT Pros
+  - _`flavor`_ - Use the value "ITPro" to specify that you want to deploy ArcBox for IT Pros

     ![Screenshot showing example parameters](./parameters.png)